Point spectrum and hypercyclicity problem for a class of truncated Toeplitz operators: Point spectrum of TTO-s with polynomial symbols

 \section{Point spectrum of TTO-s with polynomial symbols}

 In this section we consider truncated Toeplitz operators with symbols of the form

 and describe their point spectrum under some mild restrictions.
 It turns out that the set of eigenvectors $\lambda$ has a rather curious structure involving some polynomial dependence between the values of $\theta$ at the roots of $\Phi - \lambda$.
+The next theorem is very close to \cite[Theorem 5.4]{cam} where the invertibility criterion for a TTO with a rational symbol is given in the case of the Hardy space in the half-plane.
+The proof in \cite{cam} is based on the Riemann--Hilbert problem methods, while our approach is completely elementary.